ivorscott/blog2/content/posts/2019-12-28-ultimate-go-development-with-docker.md

 ---
 ## Intro

 Docker in development has proven to work exceptionally well for me because I can automate my own environments and isolate them from each other.
 Lately, I've been interested in migrating APIs from Node to Go.
 With Node, I finally stumbled upon the ultimate workflow, but a real problem I had was achieving a similar one with Go.
-This post illustrates the use of docker compose to automate live reloading a Go api on code changes, debugging it with breakpoints and running tests.
+This post illustrates the use of docker compose to automate live reloading a Go API on code changes, debugging it with breakpoints and running tests.